BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 parameter of the Metropolis-Hastings algorithm, not a parameter from the Bayesian model.
-In theory this parameter should not affect the correct behavior of the algorithm, but in practice it is very important as the efficiency of the method will certainly be affected by its value (see [inference_methods](inference_methods) for an in-depth discussion).
+In theory this parameter should not affect the correct behavior of the algorithm, but in practice it is very important as the efficiency of the method will certainly be affected by its value (see Section [inference_methods](inference_methods) for an in-depth discussion).

 Returning to our example, now that we have our MCMC samples we want to